AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \widetilde{H}\left(\mathbf{w}_{2}\right)=21
 $$

+!!! abstract "Exercise"

     The plots in figure 4.4 below show visually the effect of shifting the linear border of the logistic model, due to which 3 data points have been misclassified (the data points with a box and circle).
 So we can notice how misclassifying these data points raised the cross entropy relatively significantly.
+See the following Jupyter Notebook:

+    - Download notebook (.ipynb): <a href="../exercises/Exercise_3LogisticRegressionDecsions.ipynb" download>Exercise 3</a>

 <figure role="group">
   <img src="../images/DS_IMG155.png" alt="Brief description." />
   <figcaption>
     <p><strong>Figure 4.4: Example of binary class dataset.</strong> (Top), optimal decision boundary identical with the actual boundary of the dataset, no misclassification occurred.
 (Bottom): showing the effect of shifting the decision boundaries by changing the bias.
-The boxes with red circles shows a misclassified cases.</p>
+The boxes with red circles show misclassified cases.</p>
   </figcaption>
 </figure>

 ###Least square for linear model classification

 Applying least squares on will get us an estimation of the class label.
 However, Least Squares is not a good approach to estimate the classes.
 The issue with this approach is that it is sensitive to outliers.
 Also the result of the minimisation will be a value that is not guaranteed to be in [0, 1] so we cannot expect a 1-of-K binary coding to be output by the model which we will talk about in the next section.

+##Lesson summary

+In this lesson, we have covered another simple, but more powerful linear classification model that utilises a non-linear activation function to perform a linear classification task.
+Logistic regression is a common technique that has desirable characteristics, including its probabilistic interpretability, and the fact that its update rules are identical to the update rules of a linear regression model.
+Logistic regression forms an important component for more complex non-linear models, such as neural networks for classification.